 Fertility Over Time

 While your fertility does decline over the course of your life, it also has peaks and troughs across the course of each menstrual cycle.
 In each cycle there is a six day period, known as your ‘fertile window’ when you stand the maximum chance of success.
 You should be trying to predict and identify your fertile window so you can focus your attempts to conceive on this key time.
+While it’s not true that your fertility drops to zero after 35, if you’re in this age range and you’ve been trying to conceive for at least 6 months, it might be a wise idea to get orientation regarding your options by consulting fertility specialists like Cryos International.

 What is the Fertile Window?